-Conflict of laws – Forum non conveniens –Plaintiff bringing proceedings against defendant in Shanghai Maritime Court and also in Hong Kong – Should Hong Kong proceedings be stayed in favour of Shanghai Maritime Court?
+Conflict of laws - Defendant applying for stay of Hong Kong proceedings on grounds of forum non conveniens and lis alibi pendens - Should Hong Kong proceedings be stayed in favour of Shanghai Maritime Court?

 Bright Shipping Ltd v The Changhong Group (HK) Ltd (The “CF Crystal” and The “Sanchi”) – High Ct of Hong Kong SAR (CFI) (Anthony Chan J) HKCFI 2474 – 15 November 2018